JuusoKokkonen/DiscordBot/README.md

 ## Functionality
 Bot has currently the following functionalities:

-!ping command shows user his/her ping
+-!ping command shows user his/her ping

-!clear command that clears X amount of chat messages

-!calc which is a calculator function
+-!clear command that clears X amount of chat messages -!calc which is a calculator function

-!image which fetches and image for user (API: https://unsplash.com/documentation)

-!trivia fetches a random trivia question with answers and shows correct one after a set amount of time (API: https://opentdb.com/)
+-!image which fetches and image for user (API: https://unsplash.com/documentation) -!trivia fetches a random trivia question with answers and shows correct one after a set amount of time (API: https://opentdb.com/)

-!close shuts the bot down
+-!close shuts the bot down

 For more information use !help and !info commands